craftercms/docs/source/includes/available-permissions.rst

     * - unlock_repository
       - Project
       - User is permitted to unlock the repository
-    * - update_cluster |enterpriseOnly|
-      - System
-      - User is permitted to update cluster
     * - read_cluster |enterpriseOnly|
       - System
-      - User is permitted to read cluster |br|
+      - User is allowed to list the cluster members and the cluster mode (PRIMARY vs REPLICA) |br|
         Required when using the following APIs:

         - :base_url:`Get the local Studio instance cluster mode <_static/api/studio.html#tag/cluster/operation/getClusterMode>`
         - :base_url:`Get all the members of the cluster <_static/api/studio.html#tag/cluster/operation/getClusterMembers>`
-    * - create_cluster |enterpriseOnly|
-      - System
-      - User is permitted to create cluster
-    * - delete_cluster |enterpriseOnly|
-      - System
-      - User is permitted to delete clusters
     * - read_configuration
       - Project
       - User is permitted to read configuration content for project |br|